Frequently asked questions.

 What is the reinforcement and PSI strength of the concrete?

 Concrete landscape curbing is designed specifically for landscaping and differs from parking lot or street curbing.
 The PSI strength varies depending on sand type and mixing ratios, typically around 2000 PSI.
-However, we reinforce our concrete with polymer blends and fiber mesh, increasing PSI to approximately 3000.
-While rebar is not an option, a steel cable can be added to enhance tensile strength and reduce separation.
+While rebar is not an option, a steel cable can be added to enhance tensile strength and reduce separation, please let us know at the time of quoting if you would like steel cable added as it is not industry standard.

 Can concrete landscape curbing be installed if I already have edging?